Tezsure/Tezster-CLI/README.md

 ```

-To transfer tezos from account to another account , You don't have to Bake your blocks because its taken care automatically
+To transfer tezos from account to another account , you don't have to bake your blocks because a baker is running for your local node and it bakes automatically.
 ```
 tezster transfer <amount> <from> <to> eg. - tezster transfer 10 bootstrap1 bootstrap2